Special land tax is a one-off tax charged in certain circumstances where land that has been exempt from land tax is no longer exempt.

 If there is no change of ownership, the person who owned the land immediately after the exemption ceases to apply is liable.
 That person may elect to defer payment for three years, or until such time as there is a change in ownership of any part of the land, whichever is sooner.

-If you have received a special land tax assessment and would like to defer payment of the special land tax, contact us on 13 21 61.
+If you have received a special land tax assessment and want to defer payment of the special land tax, please contact us on 13 21 61.